- 1 Malaysian Cuisine and Vegans

-The must step in pretty much e very steps in cooking Malaysian food.
-If you caramelized the 3 ingredients as mentioned previously, some would suggest to cook till fragrant.
-If you boil coconut milk, also wait till fragrant.
+The must step in pretty much every step in cooking Malaysian food.
+If you caramelized the 3 ingredients as mentioned previously, some would suggest cooking till fragrant.
+If you boil the coconut milk, also wait till fragrant.
 Then, you can add something else.
-Then, got to wait till it fragrant again.
-If you make kuih that used daun pandan, the steps mostly would have cook till fragrant.
+Then, got to wait till it was fragrant again.
+If you make kuih that used Daun pandan, the steps mostly would have cook till fragrant.
 It doesn’t mean smells so nice like Chanel fragrance, but in every

-It doesn’t mean smells so nice like Chanel fragrance, but in every cooking once it gets to some point in the cooking, certain smell will comes up.
-Maybe an easy example when you are baking a bread.
+It doesn’t mean smells so nice like Chanel fragrance, but in every cooking, once it gets to some point in the cooking, a certain smell will comes up.
+Maybe an easy example is when you are baking bread.
 In the process of preparing the dough, it doesn’t smell anything.
-But once you put the dough in the over for some times, there will be a nice bread smell filling up your kitchen.
+But once you put the dough in the over for some time, there will be a nice bread smell filling up your kitchen.
 That is the fragrant you must notice.
-And of course it would not smell the same.
-A curry won’t smell same as bread!
+And of course, it would not smell the same.
+Curry won’t smell the same as bread!

 Vegans in Malaysia

 Actually, vegans’ cultures are quite unseen in Malaysia.
 It could be due to religions and beliefs as well.
 If we look at India, 31% of the people there, are vegetarians because of their beliefs.
 Of course, there are vegans that do not influence to become one due to religions.
-But in context of Malaysia, – since almost half Malaysians are Muslim, which do not promote vegetarian, the vegans’ lifestyles are not many practices here.
-Islam teaching regarding food is basically teaching the believers to not overeating and eat in moderation.
+But in the context of Malaysia, – since almost half Malaysians are Muslim, which does not promote vegetarianism, the vegans’ lifestyles are not many practices here.
+Islam’s teaching regarding food is basically teaching the believers to not overeat and eat in moderation.

 Substitutes Available in Malaysian Cuisine

-But, if you are food lovers, you will grow to love it, in time.
-For the Rebung, Nangka Muda, Jantung Pisang, they just taste bland if you eat it on its own, but really good if you cook it with something well seasoned.
-The most usual cooking style with these vegetables are the Masak Lemak Cili Api.
+But, if you are food lover, you will grow to love it, in time.
+For the Rebung, Nangka Muda, Jantung Pisang, they just taste bland if you eat it on their own, but really good if you cook it with something well seasoned.
+The most usual cooking style with these vegetables is the Masak Lemak Cili Api.
 Really good dish with rice.
-It does have some chilies in it, but add some sugar and it all good.
+It does have some chilies in it, but add some sugar, and it is all good.

 Hot or Not?

 Even petai and jering, I did not like it when I was a kid.
 But, as I grew older, it becomes must have veggie on the table.
-It’s not about endurance to the smell of the cheese or hotness of chilies, some peppers are really hot, but these dishes are made to suit ordinary people palates.
-I think it’s something like drinking a plain water and drinking a vodka.
+It’s not about endurance to the smell of the cheese or the hotness of chilies, some peppers are really hot, but these dishes are made to suit ordinary people’s palates.
+I think it’s something like drinking plain water and drinking vodka.
 If you notice, you swallowed vodka differently than when you drink plain water.

 Tempeh, Another Choice for Malaysian Cuisine